Bio

 STAGE | SCREEN

-Lâle is a writer and actress currently living and working on Gadigal, Darug, and Gundungarra land.
+Lâle is a writer and actress currently living and working on Gadigal land.
 Her creative writing practice includes screen, stage, and prose.
-Lâle began her career as a stage actress at age 13 in a production of A Midsummer Night’s Dream at The Everglades Garden amphitheatre in Blue Mountains, NSW.

-Lâle’s dystopian pilot script Blue Mountain won Best Sci-Fi Screenplay in Los Angeles Film Awards, 2018, and Best Short Screenplay in Red Carpet Film Awards NYC, 2018.
+Lâle’s dystopian pilot script Blue Mountain won Best Sci-Fi Screenplay at the Los Angeles Film Awards, 2018, and Best Short Screenplay at the 2018 Red Carpet Film Awards, NYC.
 The script was also in the official selection of Rome Prisma Awards, 2018, and the semi-finals of the Los Angeles Cinefest, 2019.
+Lâle made it to the interview stages for a 2023 Churchill Fellowship with her proposal to investigate development initiatives and pathways for diaspora writers.

-A triptych of Lâle’s poetry is published in Escape Artists Advanced Party by Borderstream Books, and Arts Features International, Issue 1, Winter 2018, ‘Escape Artists Anthology’.
-Other contributing writers/artists included Behrooz Boochani.
-Lâle’s essay The heroine’s Journey: Women on Solo Expeditions through Film, was published on the Women and Film website, California in January, 2018, before also being published in the above anthology.
-Lâle recently spent six weeks in France writing her first novel, a surreal literary fiction.
+A triptych of Lâle’s poetry is published in Escape Artists Advanced Party by Borderstream Books, and Arts Features International, Issue 1, Winter 2018, Escape Artists Anthology.
+Lâle’s essay The Heroine’s Journey: Women on Solo Expeditions through Film was published on the Women and Film website, California in January, 2018, before also being published in the above anthology.
+Lâle recently spent five weeks in France writing her first novel, a surreal literary fiction.

-Previously, Lâle played a recurring acting role in both Matilda Brown’s series ‘Lessons From The Grave’ with Bryan Brown, which screened on ABC and Presto, and Foxtel’s ‘Let’s Talk About’ featuring Rick Davies, Sam Neill, Bryan Brown, & Andrea Demetriades.
+Previously, Lâle played a recurring acting role in both Matilda Brown’s series Lessons From The Grave with Bryan Brown, which screened on ABC and Presto, and Foxtel’s Let’s Talk About featuring Bryan Brown.
 Lâle also designed the costumes for both series.
 She has designed costumes for 38 episodes of Beyond Productions Deadly Women and has also acted in and styled numerous TV commercials, short films, online series, and music videos.

 After working as a life drawing model for several years at Julian Ashton Art School and the Royal Art Society in Sydney, Lâle wrote the dark comedy stage play Still Chaos with Dog, which was inspired by three particular artists.
 The artists now call each other by their character names.
 Art mimics life, mimics art, and so on.

-Lâle completed a novel writing course at Australian Writers’ Centre, 2011, and a creative writing course at Sydney University’s continuing education program, 2010, before pursuing further education in a BA double major in Creative Writing and English with Southern Cross University, 2016.
-Lâle is a graduate of the Actors’ College of Theatre & Television, 2008, with an Advanced diploma of Stage and Screen practice.
+Lâle completed a BA double major in Creative Writing and English with Southern Cross University, 2021.
+Lâle is a graduate of the Actors’ College of Theatre & Television, 2008, with an Advanced Diploma of Stage and Screen Practice.
 Lâle also completed a Cert IV at Design Centre Enmore, 2010, and was a member of the NIDA Actors Ensemble open program, 2013.
-Lâle is currently developing a long format TV series and a feature film.